till-s/tic-nic/README.md

 When the jumper is installed between 1-2 the analog switch will connect the GPS' backup power input to the battery when the normal power goes down.

+If you don't use the tic-nic for longer periods of time then you are recommended to move the jumper to 2-3 which completely open-circuits the battery.

 #### Connectors and LEDs

 The board outline